-Articles on Chinese Culture and History
+Articles and Tips on Understanding the Chinese Culture

 China has a climate that varies greatly between the country's different regions.
 In coastal areas, the climate can broadly be divided into northern, central and southern zones: